jsnelders/jsnelders/README.md

 I'm a veteran Full StackOverflow Developer & Architect from the Land Down Under.

-[17 Jan 2022] I have removed all public repositories because I'm now being spammed on my GitHub email.
+[17 Jan 2022] I have made private some public repositories because I'm now being spammed on my GitHub email.
+I don't have the time or desire to deal with this crap.

 I build software with: